The High Road or the Low Road

 The complex organisation required a new IT Strategy and also a Business Transformation Strategy and support fo

-A new government department
+A major government department